MLC School: Music

 MLC School offers instrumental music lessons in over twenty instruments to both current MLC students and external students.
 Lessons are conducted by professional musicians.
 Students interested in music are offered the opportunity to perform on a number of levels, including at studio concerts and smaller groups.
 Performance opportunities are available every year in the Sydney Town Hall and biennially at the Sydney Opera House.

 From the beginning, music has held a special status at MLC School.
 The school's founding principal Prescott wanted his students to achieve tangible recognition for their achievements through examinations in music theory.
 MLC School was integral in the establishment of the Trinity College (London) musical theory examinations in Australia – the first board to examine candidates in music in Australia.
 The first MLC School Trinity College results are noted in the School's Examination Results in 1887, just one year after the School was established.

-Dance

-In 2008, MLC School won the Rock Eisteddfod Challenge NSW Open Division with a performance titled 'The Shades of Grief'; a story about the Beaumont children who went missing from a beach in Adelaide and have never been found.
-They won eight awards at the heats and another eight awards at the finals plus the overall 1st place.

-In 2009, MLC School was a grand finalist in the Rock Eisteddfod Challenge NSW Premier Division; their performance titled 'The Private Life of a Masterpiece' depicted the story of Edgar Degas' sculpture 'Little Dancer of Fourteen Years'.

-In 2011, MLC School won the Rock Eisteddfod Challenge NSW Premier Division with an entry entitled 'Granville'; a highly sophisticated and emotional piece that recalls the circumstances of how the Granville Train Disaster occurred and then explores how the accident impacted on Sydney's Western Suburbs.
-They also had previously won the NSW Regional Championships with the piece, winning nine awards to take 1st place at the Wollongong event.

-In 2019, MLC School competed in the Wakakirri Secondary School Story Dance Challenge with the piece 'The Price of Low Cost', following the story of a catastrophic sweatshop fire in Bangladesh.
-The performance was nominated for the National Story of the Year Award and placed 2nd.